 Attitudes of Young People Toward Legalization of Marijuana

-" Asked whether they thought it should be legal to sell marijuana if it were legal to use it, about three in five (61%) said 'yes.'
-However, about 85% of those answering 'yes' (52% of all respondents) would permit sale only to adults.
-A small minority (9%) favored the sale to anyone, regardless of age, while 29% said that sale should not be legal even if use were made legal, and 10% said they 'don’t know.'
-Thus, while the majority subscribe to the idea of legal sale, if use is allowed, the great majority agree with the notion that sale to underage people should not be legal."
+" Asked whether they thought it should be legal to sell marijuana if it were legal to use it, about two in three (66%) said “yes,” very near the historic high of 67% set the previous year.
+However, about 83% of those answering “yes” (55% of all respondents) would permit sale only to adults.
+A small minority (11%) favored the sale to anyone, regardless of age, while 19% said that sale should not be legal even if use were made legal, and 15% said they “don’t know.”
+Thus, while the majority subscribe to the idea of legal sale, if use is allowed, the great majority agree with the notion that sale to underage people should not be legal.

 " Most 12th graders felt that they would be little affected personally by the legalization of either the sale or the use of marijuana.
 Nearly half (45%) of the respondents said that they would not use the drug even if it were legal to buy and use, while others indicated that they would use it about as often as they do now (16%) or less often (1%).
 Only 9% said they would use it more often than they do at present, while 16% thought they would try it.
 Another 13% said they did not know how their behavior would be affected if marijuana were legalized.
 Still, this amounts to 25% of all 12th graders, or about one in four, who thought that they would try marijuana, or that their use would increase, if marijuana were legalized.